Amanda Gorman makes history as youngest known inaugural poet

 "Poetry is a weapon.
 It is an instrument of social change...and poetry is one of the most political arts out there because it demands that you rupture and destabilize the language in which you're working with," she continued.
 "Inherently, you are pushing against the status quo.
 And so for me, it's always existed in that tradition of truth-telling."

-On Inauguration Day, Gorman will do her truth-telling on the steps of the United States Capitol.
-She told Mason that she is preparing for the big moment the way she would prepare for any other performance.
+On Inauguration Day, Gorman did her truth-telling on the steps of the United States Capitol.
+She told Mason that she prepared for the big moment the way she would prepare for any other performance.

 "One of the preparations that I do always whenever I perform is I say a mantra to myself, which is 'I'm the daughter of black writers.
 We're descended from freedom fighters who broke through chains and changed the world.
 They call me.'
 And that is the way in which I prepare myself for the duty that needs to get done."